zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Returns all unidirectional edges with the given index as origin
+Returns all unidirectional edges with the given index as origin.